-We currently have 20 Family Support Groups across Northern Ireland offering support to thousands of parents and carers and indviduals with ASD.
+We currently have 20+ Family Support Groups across Northern Ireland offering support to thousands of parents and carers and individuals affected by Autism.
 To find out more about our Support Groups, please click here.

 Please visit Family Support for further information.